BranikSWG/orm/1.x/index.md

 ---
 # About

+This documentation is not yet 100% completed, but it manages to cover the most important topics {:.alert.alert-info}

 **Opis ORM** is a library, that provides an implementation for the Data Mapper pattern, built with the following goals in mind: simplicity, productivity, and smooth learning curve.